Here comes the science bit: 7 secret ingredients in the best communications

 “With people calling up to cancel a newspaper subscription, we reflected social norms – ensuring that the customers knew that other people like them were subscribing and the benefits.
 This worked because a newspaper is about your worldview.
 It reflects your priorities in life.
 Not so for the software company because these were business customers and they are all seeking seeking competitive advantage – they want to be different to everyone else.”

 Richard Chataway is the founder of Communication Science Group, which audits, optimises and scientifically evaluates communication to customers, clients and staff using behavioural and marketing science.
-Keep an eye out for part 2 of this series in a couple of week’s time.

 This is the latest interview in the Mindlab Academy, a series of interviews with experts on challenges and opportunities in market research.
 Catch up on other articles on lies and failure here.